-Designed for simple map making, data management, and collaborative work between dispersed teams, Unearth was built with physical industries in mind.
+Designed for simple map making, data management, and collaborative work between remote teams, Unearth was built with built world industries and critical infrastructure in mind.

-The platfrom is cloud-based, allowing anyone to collect and share data quickly from anywhere.
+The field-first platform is cloud-based, allowing anyone to collect and share data quickly from anywhere.
 Plus, the simple user interface allows anyone to make a map in just minutes.
 Users can start with satellite imagery and then overlay shapes, drawings, and even measurements.

 Unearth is mobile-friendly, available on both iOS and Android, which enables users to easily capture data in the field.